 PCC’s Behavioral Health program is a degree option for those who are interested in human behavior, especially in a clinical or health related settings.
 You will study behavioral health concepts related to addiction and substance abuse, counseling, group dynamics and human development.
 The program will also cover current trends, best practices and the most up-to-date research findings.

-As part of the Associate of Applied Science degree, you will complete coursework toward Certified Addiction Counselor I and II certificates.
+As part of the Associate of Applied Science degree, you will complete coursework toward a Certified Addiction Technician (CAT) certificate.

 If you wish to pursue a bachelor’s degree after earning your AAS, all of your credits will transfer to the University of Colorado-Colorado Springs toward completion of a Bachelor of Arts in Human Services with a CAC emphasis.
 The UCCS degree includes the necessary clinical hours for you to earn your CAC I and II certifications from the Colorado Office of Behavioral Health.